myseq/myseq.github.io/content/posts/architecture.md

 *In an architecture, ***readability*** *is far more important than accuracy.*
 {{< /lead >}}

-Architecture diagrams are primarily communication tools, not blueprints. i They should help the viewer understand the *big picture, flow, and relationships between components—quickly*.
+Architecture diagrams are primarily communication tools, not blueprints.
+They should help the viewer understand the *big picture, flow, and relationships between components—quickly*.